npm/npm/doc/developers.md

 You can give publish a url to a tarball, or a filename of a tarball, or a path to a folder.

+Note that pretty much **everything in that folder will be exposed** by default.
+So, if you have secret stuff in there, use a `.npminclude` or `.npmignore` file to list out the globs to include/ignore, or publish from a fresh checkout.

 ## Brag about it

 Send emails, write blogs, blab in IRC.